pratikisc/ISCSalesOps/SFDC Case Bookings/Ref Join Tables/Americas SFDC Accounts and Ship To Territory.md

 ---
-view: '"commissions"."reference-sfdc account and ship to amer sub terr"
+view: '"commissions"."reference-sfdc account and ship to amer sub terr"'
 ---

 ```